U.S. Route 1 in North Carolina: Route description

+South Carolina to Southern Pines

 US 1 enters North Carolina from South Carolina as a two-lane road in a rural area of Richmond County about 10 mi south of Rockingham.
-It has an interchange with the I-74/US 74 at the edge of the community of East Rockingham; north of the interchange the road widens to a five-lane boulevard.
+For the first few miles of its route, it travels through a mix of forests and agricultural areas.
+Later, it has an interchange with the I-74/US 74 at the edge of the community of East Rockingham; north of the interchange the road widens to a five-lane boulevard.
 Upon entering the city of Rockingham, it becomes a short expressway, where it meets the southern end of US 220.
 After the US 220 intersection, it returns to boulevard grade before narrowing to a two-lane city street known as Hancock Street into downtown Rockingham and then follows a series of paired one-way streets before continuing north along Fayetteville Road eastward out of Rockingham city limits.
 Once leaving Rockingham, the road continues as a two-lane road traveling east-northeast, with occasional wider sections with a center turning lane.
 Passing Rockingham Speedway, the road widens to a divided expressway (two lanes in each direction) and meets the northern end of North Carolina Highway 177 (NC 177).
 After passing through the town of Hoffman as a five-lane boulevard with a center turn lane, US 1 enters Moore County.